pratap86/collection-and-generics/README.md

 }
 Serializable s = getData( "Hello world" , new ArrayList<String>() );
 ```
+* Here Serializable is fine bcz String is Serializable and Array is also Serializable, so no type cast is required here.
 <p>
 Because of the type inference algorithm, we can use instantiation like this: